Alcohol addiction, substance abuse, heavy drinking and alcoholism are serious problems that affect millions of people.

 Your DNA is not your destiny!
 It’s estimated that more than 75% of alcoholics have a genetic disorder metabolizing alcohol and methylation problems.
 Although there can be a genetic tendency to develop alcoholism, genes are plastic based on environmental epigenetics.
 Although you can’t change your DNA, you can alter which genes are expressed, and which genes you either turn on or turn off.

-Did you know that you can turn certain genes on or off depending on your diet, nutrition, lifestyle choices and what you’re doing in your environment?
+Did you know that you can turn certain genes on or off depending on your environment, diet, nutrition, evidence-based supplements, lifestyle choices, behaviors, thought process, and mindset?
 Add in the tools of our consciousness including beliefs, thoughts, intentions and actions, which are linked much more strongly with our health, longevity and happiness than our genes.
-Bottom line, we must each take responsibility for our choices, our life, our health and well-being.
+Bottom line, we must each take responsibility for our choices, our life, our healing, health and well-being.

 Alcohol and inflammation.
 There’s a link between alcohol consumption, cravings for alcohol and activation of pro-inflammatory cytokines that contribute to systemic inflammation in alcohol-dependent patients.
 [Journal Biological Psychiatry] Inflammatory pathways are stimulated in alcoholics by bacteria that has escaped the gut barrier that correlate with alcohol cravings.
 These findings suggest protecting and restoring gut integrity, healing leaky gut, and reducing the various sources of inflammation to help patients recover from abusing alcohol.